-Local Government Elections for the City of Melville will be held on Saturday, 21 October 2017 and will be conducted by Postal Vote.
-View the profiles of each nominated candidate before making your vote count.
+Local Government Elections for the City of Melville were held on Saturday, 21 October 2017.

 Local government elections play an important role in our democratic system and are an excellent opportunity for people to contribute to, and be involved in their local community.